MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 var output = await kernel.RunAsync("This is my input that will get summarized for me.
 And when I go off on a tangent it will make it harder.
 But it will figure out that the only thing to summarize is that this is a text to be summarized.
 You think?",
     myFunction);

 Console.WriteLine(output);
 ```

 Note that the configuration was given inline to the kernel with a reference to the maximum number of tokens to use `maxTokens`, the variability of words it will use as `topP`, and the amount of randomness to consider in its response with `temperature`.
-To learn more about this you will want to read about how to [configure functions](configurefunctions).
+To learn more about these function parameters read how to [configure functions](configurefunctions).

 ## Take the next step